Scan time: 2-3 minutes / Read time: 3-5 minutes

 Riya hosts a weekly podcast for people learning to budget.

-She started it after clawing out of her own $10K of debt.
+She started it after clawing her way out of $10K of debt.

-Her listeners want the same — a plan, not another budgeting app.
+And her listeners want exactly that — a plan, not another app.

 ⛳️ Problem:

-She sits down to record and has no idea what to say — every single time.
+Every week she sits down to record and has no idea what to say.

-Her release schedule is inconsistent and her topics are all over the place.
+Her topics wander all over the place.
+Yikes.

-Three months in, half her listeners can't tell what her podcast is actually about.
+Three months in, half her listeners can't say what the show is even about.

 Her problem: how to plan her week so she knows what to record.